The enchanting view of sunny Athens, Greece, from the top of the Acropolis. The sparkling waters of the city's extraordinary beaches.

 As a cheat meal or a hangover cure after a wild night out, we like to think that street food feeds the body and the soul in Greece.
-This has been presented in detail on our ultimate guide to Athens street food.

 In our experience, very few people deny the appeal of street food, especially Greek street food.
 Not to mention it is an excellent and tasty way to save money during your trip to Greece.

 In the case of the beloved souvlaki, however, even the most difficult of eaters and the most devoted fans of healthy eating have come around to celebrate the king of Greek street food.

 The reason is simple: souvlaki is the "cleanest" fast food one can have, and you can enjoy it without guilt, while it is one of the best deals for food regarding value for money.

 It consists of small pieces of meat -or vegetables if there is a vegetarian option available- enclosed within pita bread, tomatoes, onion, french fries, and tzatziki, which can sometimes be swapped for some type of sauce.
 The meat is usually pork or chicken, while beef and lamb may also be used.

 Souvlaki is a fundamental component of Athens's cuisine; it is delicious, nutritious, and cheap, so why wouldn't it be?

 Therefore, it is no surprise that the city is awash with souvlaki shops that offer their take on the beloved street food that is a part of locals' and travelers' everyday lives.